In 2022, tuition for full-time University of Holy Cross students was $14,040 a year.

-University of Holy Cross is a private, religious institution, so it has the same tuition for residents of Louisiana as it does for residents from other states.
+University of Holy Cross is a private, religious institution, which means it has the same tuition for students from Louisiana as it does for students who live in other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.